chandrabl/Keyhold-Rental-Security-Deposits-on-Stellar/README.md

 1. **Landlord drafts lease terms** — tenant, token, deposit amount, lease end date, and a claim window (how long after lease end they have to file a claim).
 2. **Tenant reviews and funds** the deposit, activating the lease.
-3. **At lease end**, if the landlord files no claim within the window, **anyone** can call elease_deposit to return the full deposit to the tenant.
+3. **At lease end**, if the landlord files no claim within the window, **anyone** can call `release_deposit` to return the full deposit to the tenant.
 4. **If the landlord files a claim** instead (with a claimed amount and reason), it escalates to the Inspection contract via a cross-contract call.
 5. **A trusted inspector rules** on how much of the claimed amount is justified.
-6. **Anyone can call settle_claim** afterward — it reads the ruling back from Inspection and splits the deposit: the ruled amount to the landlord, the remainder back to the tenant.
+6. **Anyone can call `settle_claim`** afterward — it reads the ruling back from Inspection and splits the deposit: the ruled amount to the landlord, the remainder back to the tenant.

 See [ARCHITECTURE.md](./ARCHITECTURE.md) for the full diagram and event table.